Waste management in Turkey: Impact of poor waste management

 The biggest problem in terms of waste management in the country stems from uncovered landfills, where the garbage is simply left to rot.
-In 2009, Turkey's overall greenhouse gas emissions increased about 98% compared to 1990 levels.
-Turkstat data shows that the country's methane emissions increased by 52% between 1990-2011.
-According to this data, GHG emissions related to waste alone increased by 120% during the mentioned time period.
-This downward trend, coupled with the country's positive economic and demographic growth since 1990s, creates numerous problems.

 Turkey's waste financing system does not take into consideration the polluter-pays principle sufficiently, so economical tools are weak to deter pollution and financial sources are inadequate for investments.
 Usage of natural areas (forests, seasides etc.) still causes a great threat to the environment.
 In addition, insufficient capacity for treatment and disposal of hazardous waste leads to illegal dumping to the nature.
 Furthermore, recycling rates are poor due to the lack of adequate facilities and incentives in the waste sector.
 Uncovered landfills remain to be potential sources of flammable biogases, carcinogen and toxic waste, as well as microbial diseases due to the inadequate changes on their status since 1990s.
 Along with poor funding and reporting, recycling sector in Turkey also suffers from poor environmental consciousness on both public and industrial level.